Chronology

 February 1966

-Contributes Atom Burst to the Artists' Tower of Protest, a monument designed by Mark di Suvero.
+Contributes Atom Burst to the project Artists' Tower of Protest, which included a central steel structure designed by Mark di Suvero.

 March 6–April 2, 1966